GLOBAL MARKETS-Fed, China stimulus hopes boost shares; Scotland eyed

 "There is no overwhelming need to come across all hawkish

-yet and, whilst a return to some kind of normality is expected
+yet and whilst a return to some kind of normality is expected at

-at some stage, the Fed is unlikely to take any chances which
+some stage the Fed is unlikely to take any chances which could

 "For this particular recovery, I think that the Fed would